 As usual, marketing will help you sell more.
 Consider making use of social media like Instagram and Pinterest, which allows you to easily share images of your products with a wide audience.

 You might not see any sales at first, but realize that it’s basically a numbers game.
-Keeping uploading designs that are unique and of high quality, and the money will start coming in.
-Also, it’s a good idea to check out some of the best sellers and see what’s popular.
+Keeping uploading designs that are unique and of high quality and the money will start coming in.
+Also, it’s a good idea to check out some of the best sellers to see what’s popular and trending.

 MY EXPERIENCE WITH CAFEPRESS

 Personally, I’m not earning a lot through CafePress.
-In fact, it’s my worst performer out of all my print-on-demand sites — I earned nothing there so far this year.
+In fact, it’s my worst performer out of all my print-on-demand sites — I earned nothing there so far the past couple of years.

 As mentioned earlier, your artwork won’t look so good on some products.
 If you are more of a perfectionist like myself, it takes a lot of time to manually add and remove products.
 It would be great if CafePress updates their interface like what Spreadshirt did, but in the 5 years I’m on CafePress there hasn’t been any major updates.

-While you probably won’t hit it rich on CafePress, you can still earn a decent chunk of change by focusing on both quality and quantity of your artwork.
+While you probably won’t hit it rich on CafePress, you can still earn some money by focusing on both quality and quantity of your artwork.